 Here are some additional SEO efforts you can engage in on top of writing unique product descriptions:

-- Optimize images.
-You can add alt text to all images on your pages.
-This helps with accessibility, but it also provides additional areas for content strategy and keywords.
+Add alt text to all images on your website.
+This helps with accessibility, but it also tells Google what is in your images.

-You can also pay to drive traffic to your ecommerce website.
-In most cases, businesses should assume they’ll need to engage in both SEO and paid advertising to drive traffic to their sites.
-This is known as multichannel marketing — relying on multiple channels to drive results instead of sticking with a single option.
-In today’s competitive market, multichannel is a must.
+In many cases, businesses need to engage in both SEO and paid advertising to drive traffic to their sites.
+This is known as multichannel marketing — relying on multiple channels instead of sticking with a single option.

-- Search engine marketing.
 This is when you pay to show up in the search results.
-You can bid on keywords to have your ads show up on top of the organic search results or on other areas of the page.
+You can bid on keywords to have your ads show up at the top of the organic search results or on other areas of the search engine result page (SERP).

-- Display or banner advertising.
 This is when you pay to show up on another website.
-You can arrange ads directly with a website or use a PPC ad network (easier and more common).
-With PPC, or pay-per-click, ads you bid on keywords and ad placement.
+You can arrange ads directly with a website or use an ad network (easier and more common).
+With PPC, or pay-per-click, you bid on keywords and ad placement.
 Ads automatically show up according to bids and programmatic technology.
 You only pay when someone clicks the ad.

-- Social media advertising.
-You can also pay to show up to more people on social media sites.
-You can purchase Facebook ads for sidebars or pay to boost your post (convert a regular post into an advertisement).
-Since organic reach on social media is fairly low, this is a good idea if you want to expand your reach on these channels.
+Social media advertising is when you pay to show up on people’s social media feeds – you can purchase Facebook ads or pay to boost your post (convert a regular post into an advertisement).
+Since organic reach on social media is fairly low, this is a good idea if you want to expand your social reach.

 Social Media Marketing

 Social media marketing is different from social media advertising.
-Marketing is the work you do on these channels that you don’t pay to boost—the organic posts you make and the way you engage with others.
+In general, social media marketing is the work you do on these channels that you don’t pay for.

 What’s the Best Traffic Generation Tool for You?